EssexPAL/Meterman-Vc8145/README.md

 # Meterman-Vc8145
-Vichy VC8145 GUI and command line software
+Vichy VC8145 GUI and command line software for Windows

 This software replaces that which comes with the Vc8145.